-In the case of individuals (or trusts, estates or other persons that compute their income in the same manner as individuals) who own an interest in a REMIC Regular Certificate or a REMIC Residual Certificate directly or through a "pass-through interest holder" (as defined below) that is required to pass miscellaneous itemized deductions through to its owners or beneficiaries (e.g., a partnership, an S corporation or a grantor trust), such expenses will be deductible, under Internal Revenue Code section 67, only to the extent that such expenses, plus other "miscellaneous itemized deductions" of the individual, exceed 2% of such individual's adjusted gross income.
-In addition, Internal Revenue Code section 68 provides that the amount of itemized deductions otherwise allowable to an individual whose adjusted gross income exceeds a specified amount (the "Applicable Amount") will be reduced by the lesser of (i) 3% of the excess of the individual's adjusted gross income over the Applicable Amount or (ii) 80% of the amount of itemized deductions otherwise allowable for the taxable year.
-The amount of additional taxable income recognized by holders of REMIC Residual Certificates who are subject to the limitations of either section 67 or section 68 of the Internal Revenue Code may be substantial.
-Further, a holder (other than a corporation) subject to the alternative minimum tax may not deduct any miscellaneous itemized deductions in determining such holder's alternative minimum taxable income, even though an amount equal to the amount of such deductions will be included in such holder's gross income.
-The REMIC is required to report to each pass-through interest holder and to the IRS such holder's allocable share, if any, of the REMIC's non-interest expenses.
+In the case of individuals (or trusts, estates or other persons that compute their income in the same manner as individuals) who own an interest in a REMIC Regular Certificate or a REMIC Residual Certificate directly or through a "pass-through interest holder" (as defined below) that is required to pass miscellaneous itemized deductions through to its owners or beneficiaries (e.g., a partnership, an S corporation or a grantor trust), such expenses will be deductible, under Code Section 67, only to the extent that such expenses, plus other "miscellaneous itemized deductions" of the individual, exceed 2% of such individual's adjusted gross income.
+In addition, Code Section 68 provides that the amount of itemized deductions otherwise allowable to an individual whose adjusted gross income exceeds a specified amount (the "Applicable Amount") will be reduced by the lesser of (i) 3% of the excess of the individual's adjusted gross income over the Applicable Amount or (ii) 80% of the amount of itemized deductions otherwise allowable for the taxable year.
+The amount of additional taxable income recognized by Holders of REMIC Residual Certificates who are subject to the limitations of either Code Section 67 or Code Section 68 may be substantial.
+Further, a Holder (other than a corporation) subject to the alternative minimum tax may not deduct any miscellaneous itemized deductions in determining such holder's alternative minimum taxable income, even though an amount equal to the amount of such deductions will be included in such holder's gross income.
+The REMIC is required to report to each pass-through interest Holder and to the IRS such Holder's allocable share, if any, of the REMIC's non-interest expenses.
 The term "pass-through interest holder" generally includes entities taxed as individuals and certain pass-through entities, but does not include real estate investment trusts.
 Prospective investors that are individuals or other pass-through interest holders should consider the impact of these rules on them prior to making an investment in REMIC Regular Certificates or REMIC Residual Certificates.